colejarczyk/doc/api/pos.rst

 POS API
 =======

-These endpoints will allow you to see the list of POS taken in the Open Loyalty.
+These endpoints will allow you to see the list of POS taken in Open Loyalty.

 Get the complete list of POS
 ----------------------------

-To retrieve a complete list of POS you need to call the ``/api/pos`` endpoint with the ``GET`` method.
+To retrieve a complete list of POS, you need to call the ``/api/pos`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^